yuhengy/coredesign/documents/developLog.md

 The reason that we need this logic is that:
 + For data, memory stage will not be stalled from reasons other than mem.
 Thus, CPU can send new request regardless whether mem can serve it, and when mem serve it, memory stage is not stalled.
 + For inst, instFetch stage can be stalled from many other reasons.
 Thus, preInstFetch stage need wait instFetch ready, and then send new request to mem.
 However, instFetch ready depend on mem resp valid.

+## Oct29, 2020 commit-
+This commit adds latency to inst read.
+DANGEROUS: The state machine is poorly tested.
+It seems some state can hardly reach.